-For your money, the best goalie pads on the market today are the Lefevre L20.1 series.
+For your money, the best goalie pads on the market today are the Lefevre L20.1 pads.

 Goalie leg pads have changed quite a bit over the years.
 In the past, leg pad manufacturers simply focused on making the lightest weight pads.
 Today, light weight matters, but so does important things like rebound control and strapping.